CMSgov/beneficiary-fhir-data/rfcs/0010-custom-system-uris.md

 Similarly, new CCW fields should use a base URI of `https://bluebutton.cms.gov/resources/ccw/`.

+Any backwards-compatible changes to terminologies represented by these URIs should keep the same URIs.

 ### Proposed Solution: Unresolved Questions
 [Proposed Solution: Unresolved Questions]: #proposed-solution-unresolved-questions